-- 1. Photographs may be either black and white or color. - 2.
-Photographs will not be printed. - 3.
-Entries may be a single photo or a series of photos.
-A series is a group of photographs [3 to 5] that are related or tell a step-by-step story.
-Series photo entries must have all photos in the series viewable at the same time. - 4.
-Photos entered should be submitted in the highest resolution possible.
-A finished file size of 1 MB 3 MB is recommended. - 5.
-Photos should be submitted in an acceptable and commonly used format for ease of viewing. - 6.
-Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 7.
-Photographs depicting unsafe practices or illegal activities will not be displayed. - 8.
-Iowa State Fair 4-H photography exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits.
-The Photo Exhibit Label may be submitted electronically with the photo entry. - 9.
-Photos entered in this class will be evaluated on the same evaluation criteria used for printed photographs. - 10340 Creative Photography A single photograph or photographic image that has been created with an alternative photographic process, or a photograph that was creatively edited or modified beyond reality in a creative, imaginative and experimental way to make it more interesting and visually engaging.
+- 5. Non-mounted photos may be exhibited in a clear plastic covering. - 6.
+A series is a group of photographs or slides [3 to 5] that are related or tell a step-by-step story.
+Photographs must be mounted together in story order or sequence.
+Slides should be numbered.
+Finished size of individual photographs in a series should not exceed 6" x 8". - 7.
+Digitally altered photos should include a copy of the photo before changes. - 8.
+Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 9.
+Photographs depicting unsafe practices or illegal activities will not be displayed. - 10.
+Exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits. - 10340 Creative Photography A single photograph or photographic image that has been created with an alternative photographic process, or a photograph that was creatively edited or modified beyond reality in a creative, imaginative and experimental way to make it more interesting and visually engaging.
 Could be a composite of multiple overlapped photographs.